LyrinePoliarco/LAB_ASS4/README.md

 ## Usage

 To use the program, compile and run the `Main.java` class.
 Follow the prompts to enter the password and observe the exception handling for maximum login attempts and invalid passwords.

----

-Feel free to customize the description further to fit your project and preferences.
-Let me know if you need any more assistance!